Caps and gowns must be worn by all graduating students participating in Convocation and Commencement ceremonies.

 Lost and found locations will be available in both the Gordon Field House and Activities Center and the Gene Polisseni Center.
 At the end of each day, all items will be turned over to RIT Public Safety.
 If you lose an item, please call (585) 475-2853.
 The Public Safety Dispatcher will take your information and contact you if the item is found.

 Call boxes indicated by blue lights are located across the campus.
-If you need assistance of any type, please open the box and push the red box.
+If you need assistance of any type, please open the box and push the red button.
 You will be immediately connected with an RIT Public Safety dispatcher.

 First aid stations will be located in in both the Gordon Field House and Activities Center and the Gene Polisseni Center.
 Please contact an usher if you need assistance.